If Jesus had celebrated thanksgiving with us as a faithful Jew, would He have eaten turkey?

 There are a number of foods that God allowed the Jewish people to eat.
 Today, the Jewish people call these kosher foods.
 The list of acceptable and unacceptable foods can be found in Leviticus 11:1-47 and Deuteronomy 14:1-21.
 Here is the introduction to Leviticus 11.

-Here is a summary of the list of the foods the Israelites could and could not eat:
+Here is a summary of the list of the foods the Israelites could and could not eat prior to the arrival of Christ:

-The list of acceptable and unacceptable foods from Leviticus 11:1-47 and Deuteronomy 14:1-21 reveal that Jesus could have eaten turkey on Thanksgiving day.
-This would have been true before and after Peter had his dream in Acts 11:4-9.
+The list of acceptable and unacceptable foods from Leviticus 11:1-47 and Deuteronomy 14:1-21 reveal that Jesus could have eaten turkey on Thanksgiving day even before He eliminated the Mosaic dietary laws.
+This would have been true before and after Mark 7:19; Luke 11:41 and the message given to Peter in his vision in Acts 11:4-9.

 Suggested Links:Is it a sin for a Christian to eat pig’s meat?